-In our model, the strategic plan is constantly being monitored across these seven areas.
-The plan for the current year is always described in detail in each area, but as the next year comes closer and future conditions become clearer, more details are added for the subsequent year to come.
+In our model, the strategic plan is constantly being monitored by the collection of evidence across these seven areas.
+The action plan for the current year is always described in detail in each area, but as the next year comes closer and future conditions become clearer, more detailed actions are added for the year to come.
 By the time the current year has finished, the plan for the coming year is described in full detail and planners start sketching in more detail for the 2 years that follow.

 Any matters left from the year just passed are added to the details of the year about to start, or dropped if they are now regarded as excess to needs.
 This approach provides flexibility in planning, and gives a school the opportunity of responding to circumstances, without changing the overall course.

 This allows the leadership team to deal effectively with the problems of uncertain times, tack if necessary according to the way the wind is blowing, but keep on heading towards the destination set by the vision.

 In the strategic plan below, shading shows the level of detail in the plan at any given point.
 Dark green = detailed.